Ingredients

 - Season the pork belly on all sides generously.
 Allow the pork belly to rest for at least 30 minutes with the seasonings, or you can choose to dry-brine overnight by having it rest on a wire rack with a baking sheet in the fridge uncovered.

-- Preheat the smoker for 275°F. Place the pork belly with the fat-side up into the smoker.
+- Preheat the smoker to 250°F. Place the pork belly with the fat-side up into the smoker.
 Allow it to cook for about 4-5 hours.

-- Remove the pork belly from the smoker.
+- Rest the pork.
 Wrap it loosely in pink butcher paper.
-Allow the pork belly to rest at room temperature for about 30 minutes before slicing.
+Allow the pork belly to rest at room temperature for about 30-40 minutes before slicing.

 Notes